leonliang10/ios-decal-proj4/README.md

 PlotMe can also be used to convert plots into functions through image processing.

 ## Features
-Bullet Points: [List each feature you will implement. e.g. Ability to view outfit pages with photos.
-Filter by cat size.
-Users can share outfit page listings with friends.]
 * Displays a plot of an input function on the display of the camera for users to trace on paper
 * Functions as a graphing calculator
 * Take a picture of a plot converts it into a function